Chris20008/O-n-e-D-a-y-/README.md

 ## Installation

 - create dotenv.env file in root.
-Should contain keys ICLOUD_CONTAINER_ID and SPOTIFY_CLIENT_ID if you want to use iCloud Containers or Spotify, but can be left completely blank.
+Needs to contain keys ICLOUD_CONTAINER_ID and SPOTIFY_CLIENT_ID.
+If you want to use iCloud Containers or Spotify you have to create those IDs via spotify developer and your Apple developer Account, but can be filed with a default like 0000.

 - get google-service.json file from firebase console and save under root/android/app/google-services.json